kyma-project/kyma/docs/kyma/docs/04-05-use-your-own-image.md

 type: Installation
 ---

-You can use your own image to prepare the installation file when installing Kyma on a GKE or AKS cluster.
+You can use your own image to prepare the configuration file when installing Kyma on a GKE or AKS cluster.

 >**NOTE:** Follow these steps both for your own and the `xip.io` default domain.